vlang/v/doc/docs.md

 ## ORM

-(alpha)
+(this is still in an alpha state)

-V has a built-in ORM that supports Postgres, and will soon support MySQL and SQLite.
+V has a built-in ORM (object-relational mapping) which supports Postgres, and will soon support MySQL and SQLite.

-The benefits of V ORM:
+V's ORM provides a number of benefits:

 - One syntax for all SQL dialects.
-Migrating to a different database becomes much easier.
+Migrating between databases becomes much easier.
-- Queries are constructed with V syntax.
+- Queries are constructed using V's syntax.
 There's no need to learn another syntax.
 - Safety.
 All queries are automatically santised to prevent SQL injection.
 - Compile time checks.
-No more typos that can only be caught at runtime.
+This prevents typos which can only be caught during runtime.
 - Readability and simplicity.
 You don't need to manually parse the results of a query and then manually construct objects from the parsed results.

 ```v